MY. Blog is the abbreviation of Malaysia Blog. MY is the country code for Malaysia.

 UNDI18: The Rise of Youth in Malaysia

+In July 2019, Malaysia parliament has approved a bill reducing the voting age for general elections from 21 to 18 years old.
 Youth participation in politics often overlooked because the boomers will say ‘They are not ready’ or ‘They are not mature enough’ or “They are more prone to strike or to manifest their discontent than to collaborate”.
-Youth could be a new breeze in the politics and decision making.
-They can be a creative force, a dynamic source of innovations and they are fluent in digital tools.
-They hunger for change, they know what they can do to change the systems to make it b

 Buka Puasa, Buka Parlimen: Youth Break Fast in front of Malaysia Parliament in Protest.